Luoky76/P4-exercise/mri/README.md

 The directory with this README also contains a skeleton P4 program, `mri.p4`, which initially implements L3 forwarding.
-Your job (in the next step) will be to extend it to properly prepend the MRI custom headers.
+Your job (in the next step) will be to extend it to properly prepend(预先考虑) the MRI custom headers.

 Before that, let's compile the incomplete `mri.p4` and bring up a